sbrl/Pepperminty-Wiki/README.md

 From time to time breaking changes will be made.
 By this I mean additions and / or deletions to the settings that can be found at the top of your wiki's `index.php`.
 They will be listed here so you can manually update your settings if required.

  * Everything has been changed!
 Pepperminty wiki is now using a module based system.

-## Configuring
-To configure it, open your downloaded copy of `index.php` in your favourite editor - the settings can be configured at the top of the file.
-There are extensive comments that explain what each option does.
-Make sure that you change the allowed usernames and passwords!
-If you need more help, don't hesitate to open an issue on this repository or contact me.

 ## Real World Usage
  * (none yet!
 Contact me by email, [twitter](https://twitter.com/SBRLabs), or open an issue and I'll add a link here!)